Alex-Sheardown/Pretty-Good-Privacy-Encryptor---Decryptor/README.md

 ## Exported Keys and Messages

-Public and private keys as well as encrypted messages are saved to the .asc files in the GPGInfo folder.
+Public keys as well as encrypted messages are saved to the .asc files in the GPGInfo folder.

-Private keys require a passcode to export while public keys do not.
-The passcode is the one input during key creation.

 Messages or keys should be saved elsewhere since the file is overwritten when exporting a new key or encrypting a new message.